 Electric scooters offer the thrill of a standing riding position like a skateboard, but with the stability that comes with holding on to the handlebars like a bike.
 They’re convenient and fun to ride, but that doesn’t necessarily make them faster.
 E-bikes usually have larger wheels so that gives them a slight advantage.
 However, a test conducted by Electrek showed that despite a 1,000 watt e-bike being the quickest out of all the e-vehicles for a 5 kilometer commute, e-skateboards and e-scooters weren’t that far behind.

 Raine electric scooters

-Melbourne-based electric scooter company, Raine Scooters, has one of the fastest electric scooters for its class.
-In 2019, Raine ran a very successful Kickstarter campaign where they reached their funding goal in just 43 minutes, becoming the fastest funded electric vehicle in history.
+Melbourne-based electric scooter company Raine, developed the Raine One, which is one of the fastest electric scooters on the market, with a top speed of 50 km/h (31 mph).
+In 2019, Raine ran a very successful Kickstarter campaign where they reached their funding goal in just 43 minutes, which is the quickest of any light electric vehicle campaign in history.